PowerDirect® Automated Demand Response Program

 - $5.00/kW per month for 1-year commitment

-- we give incentives for installing the automation systems and equipment; see our Technology Overview and FAQs to learn more
+- We give incentives for installing the automation systems and equipment.
+Learn more with our technology specifications and FAQs.

 - Reduce your energy consumption for a minimum of 2 consecutive hours during peak times

-- Achieve a minimum 50% of the load reduction goal each hour on at least 8 Conservation Days between June 1 and Sep.
-30
+- Achieve a minimum 50% of the load reduction goal each hour on at least 8 Conservation Days from June 1 through September 30

 For small and mid-sized businesses looking to enroll in an Automated Demand Response program or other upgrade bundles, please visit our Complete Energy Solutions program.

 Once the technology is installed, the systems will automatically scale back energy use when demand for electricity is highest.
-This goes into effect only during peak hours (2 - 6 p.m. weekdays) on a minimum of 8 to 12 Conservation Days, from June 1 through September 30.
 You have the flexibility to choose how your facility will respond, tailored to your business operations.

 - Events last between 1-4 hours